mackbdev/VHSdemo/README.md

 # Latest 10 Blocks VHS Demo - Optimize

-`The main branch project of this project is in a raw form and React Router is used to optimize this.`
+`The main branch of this project is in a raw form and React Router is used to optimize this.`

 ## How To